-BJC manages the Integrated Performance Indicator Program to report quality indicators that will assess trends for commercial analytical laboratories used to support BJC projects (and their subcontractors) within the DOE Oak Ridge Operations (ORO).
-The objective of the Integrated Performance Indicator Program is to evaluate all analytical laboratories based on a set of standardized performance criteria that can then be quantitatively tracked and trended.
-BJC management uses these performance indicators to develop performance indicator factors, which are used as modifier factors when evaluating cost bids.
-In this approach, the low bidder may not win the work unless they have a favorable performance indicator factor score.
+Bechtel Jacobs Company manages the Integrated Performance Indicator Program (IPIP) to report quality indicators that will assess trends for commercial analytical laboratories used to support Bechtel Jacobs Company projects (and their subcontractors) within the DOE Oak Ridge Operations (ORO).
+The objective of the IPIP is to evaluate all analytical laboratories based upon a set of standardized performance criteria that can then be quantitatively tracked and trended.
+Bechtel Jacobs Company management uses these performance indicators to develop performance indicator factors (PIFs), which are used as modifier factors when evaluating cost bids.
+In the PIF approach, the low bidder may not win the work unless they have a favorable PIF score.